tedai-hackathon/information-2024/faq.md

 The [TED AI Open Source Hackathon](https://ai-event.ted.com/hackathon) is an exciting programming event that challenges you to find ways to use Generative AI to tackle social and environmental issues.
 You will have the opportunity to use your coding skills and collaborate with fellow developers, all in the name of good.

 ## When and where will the hackathon take place?
-It will be held the weekend prior to the TED AI conference, which is scheduled for Oct 14 and 15, 2023 at Microsoft Reactor in San Francisco, CA. The hackathon is scheduled to start at 10 AM Oct 14, and run through Oct 15 4 PM, spanning 30 hours of hackathon adventure.
+The hackathon is scheduled for Oct 19 and 20, 2024 at Microsoft Reactor in San Francisco, CA. This is the weekend before the TED AI conference.

 ### Site Address:
 Microsoft Reactor